Euclidean TSP in Narrow Strips: Abstract

 \section{Abstract}

 We investigate how the complexity of \etsp for point sets $P$ inside the strip $(-\infty,+\infty)\times [0,\delta]$ depends on the strip width~$\delta$.
 We obtain two main results. \begin{itemize} \item For the case where the points have distinct integer $x$-coordinates, we prove that a shortest bitonic tour (which can be computed in $O(n\log^2 n)$ time using an existing algorithm) is guaranteed to be a shortest tour overall when $\delta\leq 2\sqrt{2}$, a bound which is best possible. \item We present an algorithm that is fixed-parameter tractable with respect to~$\delta$.
-More precisely, our algorithm has running time $2^{O(\sqrt{\delta})} n^2$ for sparse point sets, where each $1\times\delta$ rectangle inside the strip contains $O(1)$ points.
-For random point sets, where the points are chosen uniformly at random from the rectangle~$[0,n]\times [0,\delta]$, it has an expected running time of $2^{O(\sqrt{\delta})} n^2 + O(n^3)$. \end{itemize}
+Our algorithm has running time $2^{O(\sqrt{\delta})} n + O(\delta^2 n^2)$ for sparse point sets, where each $1\times\delta$ rectangle inside the strip contains $O(1)$ points.
+For random point sets, where the points are chosen uniformly at random from the rectangle~$[0,n]\times [0,\delta]$, it has an expected running time of $2^{O(\sqrt{\delta})} n$.
+These results generalise to point sets $P$ inside a hypercylinder of width $\delta$.
+In this case, the factors $2^{O(\sqrt{\delta})}$ become $2^{O(\delta^{1-1/d})}$. \end{itemize}